lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 # Key Usage Bits

 The intended application for the key is indicated in the keyUsage certificate extension; see {{Section 4.2.1.3 of RFC5280}}.
-If the keyUsage extension is present in a certificate that indicates an id-slh-dsa-* identifier in the SubjectPublicKeyInfo, then at least one of following MUST be present:
+If the keyUsage extension is present in a certificate that indicates an id-slh-dsa-* identifier in the SubjectPublicKeyInfo, then at least one of the following MUST be present:

 ~~~
     digitalSignature; or